 8 – Boatwright’s Dining Hall

 For some authentic southern hospitality head over to Port Orleans, Riverside, to Boatwright’s Dining Hall.
 Guests can feast on some Cajun cooking, barbeque, and bread pudding, all in a rustic shipyard warehouse in New Orleans.
-Some popular menu items include Voodoo Chicken, the catfish, jambalaya, and shrimp and grits.
+Some popular menu items include an all-you-care-to-enjoy chef’s platter, jambalaya, and shrimp and grits.
 The theming and dining atmosphere here is comfortable, laid back, and family-friendly.

 7 – Tortuga Tavern

 It’s easy to walk right by Tortuga Tavern as you head over to the popular Pecos Bill’s, but next time stay in Adventureland and eat at the quick-service location Tortuga Tavern.
 The theming of Pirates of the Caribbean has carried over into this restaurant, so if you’re a fan of pirates, this is the restaurant for you!
 Tortuga Tavern serves turkey legs and other snacks.
 Tortuga Tavern is only open seasonally, and during lunch hours, typically 11 am-3 pm, so if you happen to be in the Magic Kingdom when the tavern is open for business, be sure to stop by!

 Teppan Edo is a fun dining experience at the Japan pavilion that should be on your must-do list when at Epcot.
 Talented and entertaining chefs cook your meal right in front of you on the grill at your table, giving your meal a show-like feel and a great group atmosphere.
 Teppan Edo serves seafood, chicken, steak, and vegetables served with Udon noodles or steamed rice.
 Eating at Teppan Edo is also a great way to meet new people, as you may be seated with another or two at your table.